Cheshire Ring

 A view from the Canal in Poynton, from which you can walk into Lyme Park, a National Trust property. © Smabs Sputzer.
 Licensed under Creative Commons

 With much of the route in Cheshire, there are frequently views of miles over the Cheshire Plain and on the Macclesfield Canal runs along Gritstone ridges to the east with views of Mow Cop, Bosley Cloud and White Nancy, all part of the Gritstone Trail.
-All can be accessed on walks from the canal.
+All can be accessed on walks from the canal and offer some superb views of the surrounding Cheshire countryside and the Derbyshire Peak District.
 In Greater Manchester the surroundings become more urban and the canal cuts right through the center of Manchester.
 Castlefields, at the junction of the Rochdale and Bridgewater canals, provides an excellent safe mooring from which to explore the City and its industrial heritage.

 What can we visit away from the canal?